About us

 - promote good practice in relation to partnership working and effective communication between partners.

-The SPF Partnership Agreement, updated July 2022, sets out the framework through which SPF partners commit to work collectively to tackle healthcare system priorities and challenges.
+The SPF Partnership Agreement, updated in July 2022, sets out the framework through which SPF partners commit to work collectively to tackle healthcare system priorities and challenges.

-Another key aim of the SPF is to encourage employers and trade unions to work together to ensure a positive working environment, in which staff can provide high quality care and services.
-To facilitate this approach, the national SPF highlights useful tools and resources to promote and support partnership working in the NHS.
-Case studies are also developed by partners and published on the SPF website, to evidence positive outcomes achieved through partnership working and to share learning.
+Another key aim is to encourage employers and trade unions to work together to ensure a positive working environment where staff can provide high quality care and services.
+To support this, the national SPF highlights tools and resources to promote and support partnership working in the NHS.

 The SPF does not discuss the contractual arrangements for NHS staff as this is carried out in the NHS Staff Council which has overall responsibility for the Agenda for Change pay system.